paritytech/polkadot-sdk/bridges/docs/polkadot-kusama-bridge-overview.md

 ## Connecting Parachains

 You won't be able to directly use bridge hub transactions to send XCM messages over the bridge.
-Instead, you'll need to use other parachains transactions, which will use HRMP to deliver message to the Bridge Hub.
-The Bridge Hub will just queue this messages in its outbound lane, which is dedicated to deliver messages between two parachains.
+Instead, you'll need to use other parachains transactions, which will use HRMP to deliver messages to the Bridge Hub.
+The Bridge Hub will just queue these messages in its outbound lane, which is dedicated to deliver messages between two parachains.

 Our first planned bridge will connect the Polkadot' Statemint and Kusama' Statemine.
 Bridge between those two parachains would allow Statemint accounts to hold wrapped KSM tokens and Statemine accounts to hold wrapped DOT